Jappes0815/ML4B/index.md

 ## Read me when analysing the models

-The results link to the visualized Topic models.
+The analysis down below link to the visualized Topic models.
 There you can explore and interpret the topic model.
 For the use of the interactive visualization tool please note:
 - The circles on the left are topics and can be clicked to identify the frequency of the words they contain.
 - On the right side, the frequency of a word in a topic is shown with a red bar.
 - Blue bars are used to show the frequency in the entire dataset.